Northern Beaches Community Hub

 The Northern Beaches experienced the highest population growth rate and number during the recent high growth period in the Mackay region, growing from 8,800 in 2001 to 18,700 in 2016, as the Mackay region benefitted from expansions in coal mining, mining service industries and tourism.

 The Northern Beaches remains a major population growth area.
-The population catchment had a population of 20,000 in 2018 and is projected to attract 30% of future population growth in the Mackay region, growing to over 30,000 by 2041.
+The Northern Beaches area had a population of 21,000 in 2021 and is projected to attract over 40% of future population growth in the Mackay region in the next 20 years, growing to over 32,000 by 2041.

 What is a Community Hub?